 Heat a pot of water to boil.
 Add your pork belly and cook for 5 minutes.
 Drain water, remove pork from pot, rinse and pat dry.
 Slice the meat into 2 1/2-inch squares.
 Tie the pork pieces with food safety strings as tight as possible to avoid meat from falling apart while braising.

-Get a pot a pot and heat with oil, stir-fry the ginger and scallions until aromatic.
+Get a pot and heat with oil, stir-fry the ginger and scallions until aromatic.
 Pour in the water and continue boiling for 10 minutes.

 Pour light soy sauce, dark soy sauce and wine, adequate amount of water just to cover the pork belly and boil in high heat.
 Add in sugar, pork pieces, skin side down and cook for 5 minutes.